okeeffed/cheat-sheets/Machine-Learning/ML-Udemy.md

 ## 2.1: Simple Linear Regression

-Looking at years of experience vs. salary.
+Looking at years of experience vs salary.